envytools/envytools/docs/nvrm/pmu/seq.rst

 WAIT STATUS
 -----------
 Shifts val_ret left by 1 position, and waits until a status bit is set/unset.
 Sets flag_eq and the LSB of val_ret on success.
-The second parameter contains the timeout.
-The first parameter encodes the desired status:
+The second parameter contains the timeout.The first parameter encodes the desired status.

+*Old blob*

 ======== ========================
 param[0] Test